thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 Accordingly, if we can release any time, we are not pilling up features waiting to be released.
 Thus, we do not create Inventory.
 As a consequence, delivery is cheaper.

 Because we can release more frequently, we are not holding up changes until a feature is deemed complete.
 No, we deploy bits of features piecemeal into production.
 Hence, we receive early feedback on how these changes behave and adapt accordingly.
-For this reason, we also drive down the cost of delay.
+For this reason, we also drive down the [Cost of Delay](https://blackswanfarming.com/cost-of-delay/).
 Again, that makes the delivery cheaper.

 Because we are now releasing smaller bits and pieces into the wild, it also becomes far less risky, because he changesets are smaller.